claudecodeguide.dev

 wsl --install

 Step 2: After restarting, open the Ubuntu app from your Start menu.
-It will finish setting up and ask you to create a username and password.
+It finishes setup and asks for a username and password.

 Step 3: Inside Ubuntu, install Node.js and Claude Code: